Faja Lobi responds to global warming by cultivating local forests.

 Faja Lobi reforested 2700 hectares in april 2020 and sets its new milestone to 50 000 hectares.
 These new forests are grown near the savannah highlands of Idiofa.
 By reforesting these areas, further desertification of the region avoided.
 With thoughtful forest management and well-considered logging practices, these forests could provide a responsible timber harvesting economy in the long run (50-80 years).
 By cultivating new harvest forests, pressure is released from the primary forests in Congo.
 In the end, it's those precious forests that need the most protection.
 Congo is home to the second-largest single block of forest in the world!

 Faja Lobi collaborates with the South Pole certification company.
-Our plantations are certified with the Gold Standard.
+Our plantations will be certified with the Gold Standard.
 This is the highest degree regarding biodiversity and care for the community.
 All revenues obtained by the sale of carbon credits will be invested in the economical development of the community. (hydroturbine, maniok processing plant, ecological palm plantation, ...)